kolism/alphabar/README.md

-# AlphaBar browser command bar for tab search and web shortcuts
+# 🍢AlphaBar browser command bar for tab search and web shortcuts
 Run by `CMD+K` or `CTRL+K` hotkeys on any page, easy switch to an open tab or run a shortcut

 <img src="assets/demo.png">